 |Vitamin B12||Release energy from food; forms red blood cells; keeps the nervous system healthy||0.7µg||–|

 |Supports eye health, stimulates the production of white blood cells.||180µg||3000µg|

 Does Game Fuel Work?

-With a decent amount of caffeine and sugar, Game Fuel will definitely give you a pretty good boost whenever you have one, although probably not to the extent of the more excessive energy drinks.
+With a decent amount of caffeine and sugar, Game Fuel will give you a pretty good boost whenever you have one, although probably not to the extent of the more excessive energy drinks.

-While not cranked up on caffeine or having excessive sugar, Game Fuel is definitely an energy drink for those with milder tastes with its lower caffeine and sugar content.
+While not cranked up on caffeine or having excessive sugar, Game Fuel is an energy drink for those with milder tastes with its lower caffeine and sugar content.

-All-in-all, whether you’re a hardcore gamer or need something to get you through the post-lunch slump, Game Fuel is definitely a pretty good choice.
+All-in-all, whether you’re a hardcore gamer or need something to get you through the post-lunch slump, Game Fuel is a pretty good choice.

 And if you’re looking for other gaming energy drinks, have a look at the article I’ve written on the best energy drinks for gaming for some great alternatives.